Incident IQ

 • The school board

-Taking a collaborative approach to the planning process ensures that you look at each aspect of your plan from multiple perspectives.
+Taking a collaborative approach to planning ensures you consider each aspect of your plan from multiple perspectives and that your facility management strategies meet the needs of diverse student populations, administrators, teachers, and stakeholders.

 The success or failure of your facilities plan largely rests on the quality of the data that you use when you create it.
 Before you make plans for specific projects, conduct a study that evaluates several data points, such as: